What is ‘Net Zero’ for a Digital Business?

 What we Mean by ‘Digital Business’

-Agencies, virtual companies, SaaS product platforms, digital service providers, and many nonprofit organizations that have committed to achieving Net Zero will quickly find gaps in the data they can use to make progress against their commitments.
+Agencies, virtual companies, SaaS product platforms, digital service providers, and many nonprofit organizations that commit to achieving Net Zero will quickly find gaps in the data they can use to make progress against their commitments.
+It’s hard to track and measure digital emissions, and especially challenging for Scope 3 emissions.

 What is Net Zero?

-Committing to Net Zero means that your organization will first reduce carbon emissions as much as possible, then offset what can’t be reduced to reach the equivalent of carbon neutral, or zero emissions.
+Committing to Net Zero means that your organization will first reduce carbon emissions as much as possible, then offset what can’t be reduced to reach the equivalent of zero emissions.
 The B Corp Climate Collective recommends that companies wanting to make a Net Zero commitment follow these steps:

 - Declare a Climate Emergency: Use the Climate Emergency Playbook for Business to encourage stakeholders and claim intent.

-- Accelerate Carbon Reduction: Calculate Scope 1-3 emissions and devise a plan to reduce them as much as possible.
+- Accelerate Carbon Reduction: Estimate Scope 1-3 emissions and devise a plan to reduce them as much as possible.

-- Develop a Net Zero Plan: Offset remaining carbon emissions to achieve Net Zero between 2025 and 2050.
+- Develop a Net Zero Plan: Offset remaining emissions to achieve Net Zero as quickly as possible.

-- Join the B Corp Climate Collective: This global community of learning and practice is dedicated to climate action, climate justice, and climate advocacy.
+- Join the B Corp Climate Collective: This global community of learning and practice is dedicated to climate justice and advocacy.

 The group also recommends engaging in ongoing climate advocacy and using the community’s collective voices to accelerate the just transition to a net zero carbon economy.
 (In other words, your actions don’t stop by joining the collective.)